-SUBMISSIONS OPEN: FEBRUARY 1, 2025 8:00 A.M.
-EASTERN TIME DEADLINE TO SUBMIT COMPETITION APPLICATIONS: APRIL 7, 2025 5:00 P.M.
-EASTERN TIME DEADLINE FOR COMPETITORS TO REGISTER FOR CONFERENCE: APRIL 7, 2025 5:00 P.M.
+SUBMISSIONS OPEN: FEBRUARY 1, 2023 8:00 A.M.
+EASTERN TIME DEADLINE TO SUBMIT COMPETITION APPLICATIONS: APRIL 3, 2023 5:00 P.M.
+EASTERN TIME DEADLINE FOR COMPETITORS TO REGISTER FOR CONFERENCE: APRIL 3, 2023 5:00 P.M.
 EASTERN TIME

 Review the full national competition guidelines and rubric.
 Check the Resources Section in the EdRising Membership Portal.
 Some processes may be different from your state/regional conference.
 Update your contact information in the EdRising Membership Portal for the summer.
 It is recommended that students use a personal mail address where they can receive Educators Rising email communication.
 Confirmations and reminder emails will be sent to the email listed on the competition application.
-Often school emails do not allow for Educators Rising emails to be received.
+Please note, that some school emails do not allow for Educators Rising emails to be received.
 Step one: Go to the National Competition page in the EdRising Membership Portal.
 Step two: Click on the title of the competition for which you are signing up to compete.
 Step three: Read the guidelines and rubrics.
 Step four: Click Apply, which will take you to the national competition online application platform.
 All competitors must submit the online competition application even if no additional documents need to be submitted.
 This only registers you for the competitions, you will still need to register for the conference separately.
-Complete the online application, upload any required documents/video links, and submit by the stated deadline.
+Complete the online application, upload any required documents/video links, and submit.
 Depending on your competition, some of these items are judged before the conference so make sure they are in their final form.
-Recommendation: Have someone proofread your documents before submitting them.
-Only competitors who register by the deadline will scheduled to compete.
+Recommendation: Have someone proofread your documents prior to submitting them.
+You must complete and submit the online application by the deadline stated on the National Competitions page in the Student Resources section of the EdRising Membership Portal to be registered to compete at the Educators Rising National Conference.
 For competitions that have multiple students participating only one application should be submitted and all students need to be listed as team members in all places indicated on the application form.
-Print and save your confirmation email and application number.
-You will need the application number when you register for the conference.
-Register as a competitor for the Educators Rising National Conference .
+Print and save your confirmation email.
+You will need this information when you register for the conference.
+Register to attend the Educators Rising National Conference .
 All national conference information, including how to register, can be found on the Educators Rising National website .
 Find out when you are scheduled to compete onsite.
 Competition schedules will be posted in the EdRising Membership Portal one month prior to the conference.
 Go to the Resources section to find the posted schedules.
 Be sure to check these schedules prior to planning your travel.
 Competitors should plan to be available for competitions from 1 PM (conference time zone) on opening day through the awards celebration on the afternoon of the last day.
-Practice, practice, practice!
+Practice, practice!
 The best way to prepare for your on-site competition is to practice in front of your peers.
 Recommendation: Reread the National Competition Guidelines and Rubric for your competition.
 Head to Nationals!
-National placers will be announced at the National Conference Awards Celebration on the final day of the conference.
+The top 10 for each competition and the top 3 scores for each contest will be announced at the National Conference Awards Celebration on the final day of the conference.
 Don't miss your chance to be recognized!
-Be sure that when you plan your transportation for the conference you can attend this final celebration.
+Be sure that when you plan your transportation for the conference that you can attend this final celebration.